vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 citizen has safe water to drink.
 Replenish our farmable soil.
 Find a way to support farmers as they quickly eliminate bee-killing pesticides and switch to farming that preserves our food supply.
 These are all critical priorities.
-The unregulated free market will not take care of these prob- lems in time.
+The unregulated free market will not take care of these problems in time.
 The government must take action.

 We can spend to rebuild our infrastructure.
 Our national transportation and communication networks are sorely in need of maintenance and improvement.
 We need to fill our potholes, repair our bridges and